denisfaer/Faerberg_et_al_2023_Scaling/README.md

 3. Change the string in line 90 of ``bootsrap.py`` replacing *file_name_here* with the name of the formatted CSV file containing your data: make sure to keep the single quotation marks and DO NOT include the .csv extention.
 4. Run the ``bootsrap.py`` code.
 It should generate the otput CSV files in the same directory as well as a new "Results" folder with the relevant bar plots.

-If any issues arise try making a new environment and install the following versions of Python and libraries:
+If any issues arise try making a new environment and installing the following versions of Python and libraries:

 ``Python 3.10.4``
 ``numpy 1.21.5``